The Fowler - Black

-The Fowler, Named after railway engineer Sir John Fowler, is an elegant sneaker with a wrap around aircord detail, embossed leather tongue tab and premium rubber cupsole.
-Graceful and dauntless, The Fowler is gentility for the modern man.
+The Fowler - An elegant trainer with a wrap around aircord detail, embossed leather tongue tab and premium rubber cupsole.
+Gentility for the modern man.

 Outsole | TPS 70 Shore A